AasawariM/UnityProjects/Automatic Door System/Script_Rotation/README.md

 4. Add Collider for door

 1. Door Setup
-Add your door GameObject (imported model from free wood door asset pack) it will have Frame and Door(with knob)
+- Add your door GameObject (imported model from free wood door asset pack) it will have Frame and Door(with knob)
-Add Empty Object named collider in top door used
+- Add Empty Object named collider in top door used
+- inside it:
-Add Box Collider
+- Add Box Collider
-Enable Is Trigger (for detection zone if separate trigger not used) Resize it to cover area in front of door
+Enable Is Trigger (for detection zone )
+Resize it to cover area in front of door
-Attach script:
+- Attach script:
 door_rotate.cs
-add audio open and close from assets in inspector. also add Door with knob (entire object) for door varible in inspector(door script) add rigidbody  with Constraints all checked.
+  - add audio open and close from assets in inspector.
+  - also add Door with knob (entire object) for door varible in inspector(door script)
+- add rigidbody  with Constraints all checked.

 2. very important for door to move out from the door => remove mesh collider from the frame